sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/python-token.rst

 Acquire Token in Python - Grant Type Password
 ========================

-Below are examples of Python code for accessing the Fire REST API using Python.
+Below are the examples of the Python Code for accessing the Fire REST API using Python.

 Get Processor Count
 --------------------

-The below code in Python does the following:
+The below code in Python:

-* Acquires the token using Grant Type Password
+* Acquires the token using the Grant Type Password.
-* Invokes the Fire Insights REST API to get the number of processors list available in Fire Insights.
+* Invokes the Fire Insights REST API to get the number of processor list available in the Fire Insights.

   ::